 - Difficulty staying present during sex (either dissociation or finding sobersex difficult)

-- Feeling like you are addicted to sex, including porn and solo sex (* Please note – I do not work along a 12 step addiction philosophy)
+- Feeling like you are addicted to sex, including porn, commercial sex and solo sex (* Please note – I do not work along a 12 step addiction philosophy)

 - Fertility Problems, miscarriages, terminations